Convex-Dev/payment-pointers/README.md

 The first iteration of the UI will allow users to:

-- Inspect portfolio of revenue streams, owned shares, and how owned shares are staked on payment pointers
+- Inspect a portfolio of revenue streams and owned shares, including a view of how owned shares are staked on payment pointers
 - Stake owned shares on chosen payment pointers
 - Transfer shares
 - Create new revenues streams